bigbadcon/bbc-11ty/src/events.md

 [Panel and Workshop FAQ](https://www.bigbadcon.com/panel-faq/){.icon-light-bulb} -->

-Big Bad Online will be happening this Spring.
-We will announce more information as soon as available.
+Big Bad Online will be happening Apr 5 - Apr 6 2024.
+We will be populating the events list as panels are added.